 Along the way, you're treated to a minimalist electronic score, hilarious writing, and not a single request for money.

 We couldn't have any sort of list of free games without including the Bejeweled franchise, for a franchise it now is.
 Bejeweled Blitz, one of the more popular games in the series, is easily playable via Facebook, but you will find others.

 In all the objective is to swap one gem with an adjacent gem to form a horizontal or vertical chain of three or more gems of the same colour.
 Bonus points are given when chains of more than three identical gems are formed and when two chains are formed in one swap.

 Gems disappear when chains are formed and gems fall from the top to fill in gaps.
-Sometimes chain reactions, called cascades, are triggered, where chains are formed by the falling gems.
-Cascades are awarded with bonus points.
+Sometimes chain reactions, called 'cascades', are triggered, where chains are formed by the falling gems.
+Cascades are awarded bonus points.